Skip to main content

 Website Usage Information

-When you visit our websites Growth Platform and Invest Liverpool City Region, we may collect your IP address, location, browser details, operating system details, referral source, duration of visit, page views, website navigation information and service use details.
+When you visit the websites of Growth Platform and Invest Liverpool City Region, we may collect your IP address, location, browser details, operating system details, referral source, duration of visit, page views, website navigation information and service use details.

 We use this information to analyse and improve the user experience and performance of our website and services.